JohnPeel/svelte-backed-store/README.md

 import { backedStore } from "svelte-backed-store";
 ```

-...then bind backedStore to any Storage type...
+...then bind backedStore to any Storage instance (e.g. localStorage or sessionStorage)...

 ```js
 const localStore = backedStore.bind(localStorage);